When should you request MS SQL Server Consulting?

-MS Access performance slows down when more users or data are added, MS Access system reliability is poor, MS Access needs to be constantly compacted and restored, or you need to create multiple copies of MS Access to manage historical data.
+Problems that require consultation are as follows – MS Access performance slows down while more users or data are added, reliability becomes poor, constantly required to be compacted and restored, or you need to create multiple copies of MS Access to manage historical data.
 Symptoms like these indicate that it’s time for your native MS Access jet engine datastore to be migrated to SQL Server Standard or Express Edition 2016.
 Delaying the migration will only increase your risks and costs.

 SQL Server Express Edition 2016: Features And Limitations